asheroto/UniFiOSServer-Setup/README.md

 # Setup UniFi OS Server on Windows

+> [!NOTE]
+> While Windows is a supported platform for UniFi OS Server, Docker updates or other issues can occasionally prevent the service from starting as expected.
+If the system needs to remain available at all times without requiring manual intervention or troubleshooting after updates, consider deploying UniFi OS Server in a Linux virtual machine using [this installation script](https://gist.github.com/asheroto/7ff25bb7d1e64fb237095a61e3184713).

 [UniFi OS Server](https://www.ui.com/download) is Ubiquiti's self-hosted controller platform, replacing the legacy UniFi Network Application.
 It runs UniFi OS in a WSL2 container on Windows, giving you the same experience as a physical UniFi console (such as a Dream Machine or Cloud Gateway) without dedicated hardware.

 Running it on Windows requires a bit of setup: unlike Linux or Docker, where it runs as a system service under a dedicated account, Windows ties the WSL2 environment to the user profile it was first configured in.
 That means it must always launch as that same user -- otherwise the container won't start correctly.